OBrink/citation_normalisation/README.md

+# Dear Maria, I am sorry that I bothered you during your time off.
+This is not important and can wait.
+I had misunderstood you on Wednesday and had not looked in your calendar.
+Do not worry about this nonsense here until the 25th.
+Have a nice time and enjoy your holiday!

 # citation_normalisation
 The goal of this repository is to create a tool that creates a normalised citation output based on any identifier that directs to a publication.
 The idea is to gather information using different freely available APIs.